MohamedFolyNabyh/Real-Estate-AI-Sales-Agent/README.md

 max_price = 5000000
 ```

+and call the property search tool.

-The system then retrieves the available properties from PostgreSQL and returns the results to the user.
+The tool communicates with the FastAPI backend, which retrieves the available properties from PostgreSQL.

 The agent can also handle conversations such as: